 Sake lees is a food product that’s the by-product of sake brewing.
-While some may assume that the leftovers from sake making is just solid waste, it’s rich in lactic acid bacteria, enzymes, proteins, and amino acids.
+While some may assume that the leftovers from sake making are just solid waste, it’s rich in lactic acid bacteria, enzymes, proteins, and amino acids.

 Sake is made by fermenting steamed rice, rice koji (Aspergillus oryzae, a fungus), yeast, and water.
 The liquid is pressed from the fermented rice mash (moromi 醪) to extract sake.
-The remaining solids is sake lees.
+The remaining solids are sake lees.

-Sake lees are sold in thick square sheets (板粕・いたかす), a solid mash (バラ粕・ばらかす), or kneaded into a soft paste (練り粕・ねりかす).
+It is sold in thick square sheets (板粕・いたかす), a solid mash (バラ粕・ばらかす), or kneaded into a soft paste (練り粕・ねりかす).

-You can purchase sake lees year round.
+You can purchase sake lees year-round.